brianc/node-omf/README.md

 # ORANGE MOCHA FRAPPUCCINO

-A little dsl to build http verification tests quickly on top of the [mocha](https://github.com/visionmedia/mocha) test framework because testing should be fun.
+A little dsl to build http verification tests quickly on top of the [mocha](https://github.com/visionmedia/mocha) test framework because testing should be as fun as possible!

 ![ORANGE MOCHA FRABBUCCINO](http://bmc.io/omf.gif)